 - Wash your workout gear as soon as you get home, no matter how much you sweated during your session.

 - Shower at home after your workout, not at the venue.

-- Bring your own hand sanitiser in case there is low supply at the venue.
+- Bring your own hand sanitiser just in case there is low supply at the venue.

 - Bring your own face mask if you wish.
-Some venues may make the wearing of face masks compulsory.

 - Bring your own equipment to class i.e. yoga mat, water bottle

 This list is not exhaustive but we hope it’s as comprehensive as it needs to be for now.
 That said, if there’s something you’d like to see added or considered, please don’t hesitate to drop us a line.